Nyanyan/Egaroucid/web_resources/en/index.md

 # Othello AI Egaroucid

-**This page is a machine translation of the [Japanese version](https://www.egaroucid.nyanyan.dev/ja/).
+**This page was machine translated by Gemini CLI from the [Japanese version](https://www.egaroucid.nyanyan.dev/ja/).
 Please refer to the Japanese version for the official content.**

 <div style="text-align:center">Othello Application with one of the strongest AI in the world</div>